pepstock-org/Charba/README.md

   * import CHART.JS GEO controller [version v3.5.0](https://github.com/sgratzl/chartjs-chart-geo/releases/tag/v3.5.0).
   * add `click`, `enter` and `leave` subtitle events.
   * add `subtitle` item to `PointElement` enumeration for `ChartPointer` plugin, in order to enable the changing cursor when a click event handler has been set on subtitle element.
+  * add `isPressed(event)` methods to `ModifierKey` enumeration in order to enable the capability to filter the events if the modifier keys are pressed.

 ### Developing